artgenexyz/mint-NFT-template/README.md

 # Mint NFTs on Webflow

 No coding skills required!
-Check out our ready-to-use templates: https://cryptowords.webflow.io/, https://textapes.art.
+Check out our ready-to-use template: https://textapes.art.

 [Contact us](https://buildship.dev) to get these Webflow templates and deploy your creator-owned NFT collection